 Can You Use Old Running Shoes For Walking?

 The definitive answer is maybe.
 The first thing you need to ask yourself is if the shoes have any miles left in them.
-If the shoes have been retired from running you likely should not be using them for any type of purposeful movement.
+If the shoes have been retired from running, you likely should not be using them for any purposeful movement.
 What does that mean?
-It means if you are intentionally walking for fitness you should be wearing shoes with miles still in them.
+If you are intentionally walking for fitness, you should be wearing shoes with miles still in them.

 You also need to ask yourself if your shoes cause injury.
-If you determine that the shoes have worn out their welcome as running shoes flip them over to check tread.
-If they aren’t completely worn down you may wish to try walking in them.
+If you determine that the shoes have worn out their welcome as running shoes, flip them over to check the tread.
+If they aren’t completely worn down, you may wish to try walking in them.

-As you walk in them do you feel any tweaks and twinges coming around?
+Do you feel any tweaks and twinges coming around as you walk in them?
 Do your shins hurt?
 How about your arches?
-If your shoes are recently retired and you don’t feel any aches and pains walking in them you are probably okay to stretch some extra miles out of them.
+If your shoes are recently retired, and you don’t feel any aches and pains walking in them, you are probably okay to stretch some extra miles out of them.

 What it really does come down to is you need to do what feels right for you.
 If your feet are happiest in running shoes, far be it for anyone to tell you that you need a different shoe!
 Run (and walk!) happy, friends!